 Everyone is different in how they approach death.
 There are many different options when it comes to the if, how and where a person can be memorialized.
 It can be determined by religious practices, spiritual beliefs, or other cultural norms.
 However, it can also simply be governed by personal preference and choice if there are no other ties.
-There are many considerations when it comes to planning a funeral.
+There are many considerations when it comes to choosing funeral services.

 Do you have a preference for a funeral home?
 This is where the body will be taken.
 Some families prefer to use the same funeral home.

 How would you want your body handled after death?
-This can include things like embalming or even cremation versus burial.
+This can include things like embalming or even your choice between a cremation service and burial.
 Make sure to inform your family of your preferences.